 The Master of Science in Criminal Justice will expand and increase individual competency, develop and mature thought processes, aid in gaining insights into professional leadership and knowledge, permit an exchange between students and faculty, and further the spirit of research and scholarship to enhance professional and personal development.
 The curriculum is designed to offer a balance of theory and practical application that will prove to be challenging to students and useful in the field.
 The M.S. in Criminal Justice provides the requisite knowledge and opportunity for individuals: to be competitive for administrative positions in the courts, corrections, law enforcement, security, probation, and parole; and to fill research positions in criminal justice agencies.
 It also allows one to pursue an advanced degree (Ph.D.) and to fill community/technical college teaching positions within criminal justice.

-The Master of Science in Criminal Justice program benefits professionals with bachelor's degrees in related fields.
+The Master of Science in Criminal Justice program benefits professionals with bachelor's degrees in related fields and newly graduated undergraduates looking to prepare of positions for midlevel.
 The program is in an asynchronous online format with a total of 36 credit hours.
 Most online courses are eight weeks to complete.

 Core Courses (12 Credits)